EAD-EEM/VFSPipe/README.md

 ## Required External Files
 The path to a folder containing the executables for VFSMOD and VVWM is required.
-(WOMM)
+(WOMM) The list of soil texture classes is also required.
+It is not a large file and perhaps should be moved into the project.

 The path to a folder containing .zts files with the initial soil moisture conditions for the VFS for every scenario is required.
 (WOMM)